leggt/ocps-covid-csv/README.md

 This page includes the source files for generating this data along with the data.
 The 2021-2022 school year data will be updated here daily.

+## Running

+The easiest way to run the project is to use the provided docker configuration.
+If you want to run the project yourself, clone the repository and execute:

+`docker-compose up --exit-code-from ocps-covid`

+This will spin up the Selenium driver, run ocps.py, and update the 2021-2022-cases dataset.